Are Manchester United the old Liverpool of the 1990s?

 The contrast with Manchester United is stark.
 Their present circumstance is an all-time low in the Premier League era.
 But what will worry the United support the most isn't perhaps the present.
 It's the future.
 How long will the slump last?

-The biggest fear inside Old Trafford is that Manchester United may be in danger of being what they have mocked, ridiculed and taunted for the last 30 years.
+The biggest fear inside Old Trafford is that Manchester United may be in danger of enduring what they have mocked, ridiculed and taunted for the last 30 years.

 Simply put, are Manchester United in danger of becoming the old Liverpool of the 1990s?